trentm/python-markdown2/README.md

 # Project

-The python-markdown2 project lives at <https://github.com/trentm/python-markdown2/>
+The python-markdown2 project lives at <https://github.com/trentm/python-markdown2/>.
+Note: On Mar 6, 2011 this project was moved from [Google Code](http://code.google.com/p/python-markdown2) to here on Github.

 The change log: <https://github.com/trentm/python-markdown2/blob/master/CHANGES.txt>